 Subsequently, likely targets of hostile vehicles are spaces occupied by a critical mass of people at a particular time, where the aim of an attack is to cause death/injury to large numbers of people.
 The driver of a hostile vehicle may not necessarily obey traffic road rules.
 On that basis, inherent danger in not taking this into account when conducting a site assessment.
 All too often, security measures have been installed under the assumption that a vehicle will not, for example, travel the wrong way down a one-way street.

 Crowded places are locations or environments which are easily accessible by large numbers of people on a predictable basis.
-Crowded places include, but are not limited to, sports stadia, transport hubs, shopping centres, hotels, clubs, places of worship, tourist attractions, movie theatres, and civic spaces.
+Crowded places include, but are not limited to, sports stadiums, transport hubs, shopping centres, hotels, clubs, places of worship, tourist attractions, movie theatres, and civic spaces.

 Crowded places do not have to be buildings and can include open spaces such as parks and pedestrian malls.
 A crowded place will not necessarily be crowded at all times: crowd densities may vary between day and night, by season, and may be temporary, as in the case of sporting events, open air festivals, or one-off events.